-When the seasons begin to change and temperatures fall, icy roads can become a hazard for many drivers.
-According to data from the Federal Highway Administration (FHWA), “over 1,300 people are killed and more than 116,800 people are injured in vehicle crashes on snowy, slushy, or icy pavement annually.”
+When the seasons begin to change, and temperatures fall, icy roads can become a hazard for many drivers.
+According to Federal Highway Administration (FHWA), data, “over 1,300 people are killed, and more than 116,800 people are injured in vehicle crashes on snowy, slushy, or icy pavement annually.”
 This means that drivers must exercise extra caution when traveling on pavement that’s been frosted over.
-To reduce your risk of being involved in a serious car accident because of the winter weather, you can follow these tips:
+To reduce your risk of being involved in a serious car accident because of the winter weather, winter drivers can follow these tips:

 When weather conditions are less than favorable, it’s important to remember that you should only go out when it’s absolutely necessary.
 In many cases, the most severe car accidents can be avoided by just staying inside.

-To ensure that your vehicle drives as safely and efficiently as possible, have it regularly maintained.
-This includes making sure your lights, brakes, and tires are all functioning properly.
+Have it regularly maintained to ensure that your vehicle drives as safely and efficiently as possible.
+This includes ensuring your lights, brakes, and tires function properly.

-The amount of traction that your car’s tires have on the pavement is significantly reduced by ice and snow.
-This means that driving too fast can increase your vehicle’s chances of skidding or spinning out.
-Don’t take the risk of speeding on an icy road — slow down.
+The amount of traction your car’s tires have on the pavement is significantly reduced by ice and snow.
+Driving too fast can increase your vehicle’s chances of skidding or spinning out.
+Don’t risk speeding on an icy road — slow down.

 Because it takes longer for your vehicle to come to a full stop on icy roads, increase the distance between your car and the car in front of you while driving.
 This will decrease your chances of rear-ending someone because you couldn’t stop in time.

-Remember, your car loses traction when you’re driving it over icy, slippery roads.
-If you apply your brakes too quickly, you risk the chance of skidding and spinning out.
+Remember, your car loses traction over icy, slippery roads.
+If you apply your brakes too quickly, you risk skidding and spinning out.